Southern rockhopper penguins

-Southern rockhopper penguins have a circumpolar distribution.
-They are found on islands in the region of 46–54˚S. The islands they occupy include Heard Island and the McDonald Islands, as well as Macquarie Island.
+Southern rockhopper penguins have a circumpolar distribution, and are found on islands in the region of 46–54°S. The islands they occupy include Heard Island and the McDonald Islands, as well as Macquarie Island.

 Conservation status: vulnerable

 The start of the breeding season depends upon where southern rockhopper penguins live and can vary by as much as six weeks.
 There are also annual variations within the same colony.
 The females usually lay two eggs within 4–5 days of each other in November.
-Initially both partners remain at the nest for a few days.
-Then the males depart and go to sea and only return two to four weeks later.
-Like in other crested penguins, the first egg is smaller than the second one but the size difference is less compared to other crested penguins.
+Initially, both partners remain at the nest for a few days.
+After this, the males depart and go to sea returning two to four weeks later.
+Like other crested penguins, their first egg is smaller than the second one.
 Both eggs may survive and hatch.

 The eggs are incubated for 32–34 days.
-Once the chicks hatch, the male guards the chicks for about three weeks while the female provisions the offspring.
+Once the chicks hatch, the male guards them for about 3 weeks while the female feeds the offspring.
 Chicks are usually ready to leave the colony in mid-February (depending on when the breeding season started).

 Adult penguins have to prepare for their annual moult.
 If food is plentiful, they moult early.
-If food is difficult to find, the penguins delay their moult but generally the last birds finish in mid-May.
+If food is difficult to find, the penguins delay their moult.
+Generally, the last birds finish in mid-May.

 Diet and feeding